smartinsightsfromdata/rpivotTable/README.md

+### Why this fork?

+I want to use the showUI functionality of pivottables v2.21, but rpivotTable was still on v2.19.
+It isn't working yet though...

+Original readme:

 ### rpivotTable:  pivottable for R

 The rpivotTable package is an R [htmlwidget](http://htmlwidgets.org)  visualization library built around the Javascript [pivottable](http://nicolas.kruchten.com/pivottable/examples/)  library.